AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 Attention Residue

-If developers switch between Agent 1 (Login), Agent 2 (Dashboard), and Agent 3 (API), a cognitive residue remains each time.
-The brain continues to process the unfinished task, even if attention is elsewhere.
-The consequence: reduced performance across all tasks.
+Each time a developer switches between Agent 1 (login), Agent 2 (dashboard), and Agent 3 (API), a cognitive residue is left behind.
+The brain keeps processing the unfinished task even when attention has moved on.
+The result: weaker performance across every task.

 Decision Fatigue

 Every assessment of an AI result is a decision.
-Studies show: Employees make an average of 127 work-related decisions daily.
-This correlates with 27% higher burnout rates and 19% less innovation.
+Studies show that employees make an average of 127 work-related decisions a day, which correlates with 27% higher burnout rates and 19% less innovation.

 The problem with "experimenting faster"

 Fast experimentation means fast assessment.
-Every experiment requires a decision: Does this work?
-Is this good enough?
-Continue or discard?
-This constant assessment work leads to cognitive exhaustion.
+Every experiment demands a decision: does this work?
+Is it good enough?
+Keep it or scrap it?
+This constant assessment leads to cognitive exhaustion.

 Symptoms of cognitive overload:

-• Physical symptoms: headaches, muscle tension, sleep disturbances
+• Physical symptoms: headaches, muscle tension, disturbed sleep

 The problem with "productive despite interruptions"

-Research by Gloria Mark (UC Irvine) contradicts the idea that interruptions are no longer a problem:
+Research by Gloria Mark (UC Irvine) challenges the notion that interruptions are no longer a problem:

-"To compensate for the time lost through interruptions, employees often work faster – but this comes at a price: higher stress levels, greater frustration, and increased time pressure."
+"To make up for the time lost to interruptions, employees often work faster, but this comes at a price: higher stress, greater frustration, and mounting time pressure."

-A study by UC Irvine showed: After just 20 minutes of repeated interruptions, participants reported significantly higher levels of stress and frustration.
+A UC Irvine study found that after just 20 minutes of repeated interruptions, participants reported significantly higher stress and frustration.

 Technostress: A new phenomenon

-The integration of AI in the workplace has led to a new term: Technostress.
-A study from Romania (2025) found a significant correlation between AI-induced technostress and symptoms of anxiety disorders and depression.
+Bringing AI into the workplace has given rise to a new term: technostress.
+A 2025 study from Romania found a significant correlation between AI-induced technostress and symptoms of anxiety disorders and depression.

 Factors that amplify technostress: